Kuaishou-RecModel/Tri-Decoupled-GenRec/README.md

 <!-- - [Authors](#authors) -->

 ## Introduction
-Generative recommendation systems represent a fundamental shift in how user preferences and item recommendations are modeled.
-Unlike traditional systems that focus on scoring predefined candidate items, generative models aim to directly generate relevant item identifiers, mitigating the cascading errors common in multi-stage discriminative systems.
-This survey delves into the evolution, technical foundations, and practical applications of generative recommendation systems.
+Generative recommendation systems mark a fundamental shift from scoring candidates to directly generating item identifiers, eliminating cascading errors in multi-stage pipelines.
+This survey uniquely frames this evolution through a Tri-Decoupled Perspective—Tokenization (evolving from sparse IDs to semantic identifiers), Architecture (unified, scalable backbones achieving higher MFU), and Optimization (combining supervised next-token prediction and RL-based preference alignment).
+By systematically disentangling these three foundational components, we reveal how independent innovations converge to drive the generative paradigm, providing researchers and practitioners with both a comprehensive conceptual framework and actionable blueprint for building next-generation recommender systems.

 <!-- - Number of publications on generative recommendation indexed in OpenAlex
 ![Statistics Image](figures/statistics_v2.png) -->